By Dan Bodine

 Think of real estate as an integral, defining gear on what makes a city go around.
 Amount of land is fixed!
 The smaller the community, the more important it is all agents involved in any profiting — from new deals brought to town, e.g. — are up on what’s happening.
 As they happen.

-Almost routinely, unprepared events give rise to secondary and vociferous property owners, developers, or contractors fit to be tied — each shouting a doomsday clock of lower property values was about to kill ’em!
+Almost routinely, unprepared events give rise to secondary and vociferous property owners, developers, or contractors, all fit to be tied — each shouting a doomsday clock of lower property values would kill ’em!

-And natch, advocates of setting the damn clock off were the sorry s.o.b.’s in the proposal!
-Newspaper advocates, included.
+And natch, advocates of setting the damn clock off were the sorry s.o.b.’s who were pushing the proposal!
+Newspaper editors, included.

 Our whole financial world’s gonna end if’n you rascals allow this in our neighborhood! they’d stand up and yell at the meetings.
 Hell, put it out of the way somewhere, anywhere!
 Bury it outa sight, just so our good folks don’t hafta look at it!